Do I need a visa or a residence permit?

 Want to know more?
-Watch the Swedish Tax Agency’s film ↗️ about moving to Sweden.
+Sign up for the Swedish Tax Agency’s webinar “New in Sweden” ↗️ to hear about things you should think of before moving to Sweden, and much more.

 We’re not kidding.
 It really does make things easier.
 And you’ll use it on a daily basis for things like borrowing books from the public library, collecting bonus points for grocery shopping, picking up a parcel from the delivery collection point… Should we go on?